TFK Explains: The Government Shutdown

 What is a government shutdown?

 Government agencies depend on funding from Congress to operate.
-A government shutdown happens when lawmakers are not able to pass a federal budget to fund these agencies.
-During a shutdown, some parts of the government close until lawmakers approve a spending plan.
+A government shutdown happens when lawmakers are not able to pass a federal budget.
+The budget funds these agencies.
+During a shutdown, some parts of the government close.

 Why did this government shutdown happen?

-In December, Congress passed a spending bill to keep the government running, but President Donald Trump didn’t sign the bill.
-He wants it to include $5.6 billion to begin building a border wall between the U.S. and Mexico.
+In December, Congress passed a spending bill to keep the government running.
+But President Donald Trump didn’t sign the bill.
+He wants it to include more than $5 billion to begin building a wall between the U.S. and Mexico.

 During his election campaign, Trump promised to build a wall.
 He says one is needed to stop people from entering the U.S. illegally.
 But Democratic lawmakers oppose the wall.
-They say it is unnecessary and too expensive.
-It’s estimated that the wall could cost between $25 billion and $70 billion over 10 years.
+They say it is not necessary.
+And they think it is too expensive.
+A wall could cost between $25 billion and $70 billion over 10 years.

 Who is affected by the shutdown?

-About 380,000 federal employees have been furloughed.
-That means they have been temporarily laid off and are not being paid.
-Another 420,000 employees continue to work without pay.
+About 380,000 federal employees were temporarily laid off.
+They are not being paid.
+And 420,000 employees are working without receiving pay.

-Government employees affected include border patrol officers and transportation security officers.
-At the National Zoo, in Washington, D.C., animals are still being cared for but the zoo is closed to the public.
-Across the country, most national parks are open, but the National Park Service has closed some facilities, such as restrooms.
+Government employees affected by the shutdown include border patrol officers and transportation security officers.
+At the National Zoo, in Washington, D.C., animals are still being cared for.
+But the zoo is closed to the public.
+Across the country, most national parks are open.
+But some facilities are closed.
+They include restrooms.

 J. David Cox is the president of the American Federation of Government Employees.
-In a statement, he called the shutdown “inhumane .”
-Cox says government workers “deserve the decency of knowing when their next paycheck is coming and that they will be paid for their work.”
+In a statement, Cox said workers “deserve the decency of knowing when their next paycheck is coming.”

 When will the shutdown end?

 Lawmakers are working to come to an agreement.
-Democrats want to pass another spending plan that does not include funding for a wall.
+Democrats want a spending plan without funding for a wall.
 Trump says he will reject any bill that doesn’t include that funding.

 Has this happened before?

 Yes.
 The last shutdown was in January 2018.
-It lasted 69 hours.
-In the past, affected employees have been paid for this time after a shutdown ended.
-But that’s not guaranteed.
+It lasted just 69 hours.
+In the past, affected employees have gotten their missed pay after a shutdown ended.
+But that pay isn’t guaranteed.

 Stop & Think!
 Why do you think TFK chose to present the information in a question-and-answer format?
 Do you find the format helpful?
 Why or why not?